cgabriel5/nodecliac/README.md

     # The flag-command's output will be used as option values.
     - $("cat ~/values.text")

-    # Hard coded and dynamically generated values will be supplied to auto-completion script.
+    # Hard coded and dynamically generated values will be supplied to completion script.
     - index.js
     - ':task:js'
     - "some-thing"